Mold makes you sick – could you be suffering symptoms of mold sickness or is it a mold allergy?

 - Algae blooms

-Remember, most people don’t know they’re living or working in a water-damaged building.
-Mold tends to hide behind walls, in HVAC systems, or in attics/crawl spaces.
+Remember, most people don’t know they’re living or working in a water-damaged building, because mold tends to hide behind walls, in HVAC systems, or in attics/crawl spaces.

-Just because you can’t see mold does not mean your home or office is safe.
-Depending on the study you cite, homes and buildings in the United States found anywhere from 25-50% of them to have water damage!
-(1)
+This means that just because you can’t see mold does not mean your home or office is safe.
+In fact, up to 50% of homes and buildings in the United States may have water damage!

 CIRS is hiding in plain sight

-Because the symptoms of CIRS are so vast, patients are often given a strange diagnosis that describes their symptoms.
-Some of the common diagnosis that is actually caused by CIRS include: (2)
+Because there are so many symptoms of CIRS, patients are often given a strange diagnosis that describes their symptoms.
+Some of the common diagnosis that is actually caused by mold sickness include: